stronnag/msp-rs/README.md

 ^C to exit.

-However, for non-Linux, it may be necessary to define the device node, e.g. FreeBSD:
+However, for FreeBSD, it is currently be necessary to define the device node, e.g. FreeBSD:

 ```
 $ msptest /dev/cuaU0